nomemory/andreinc-site/_posts/2024-02-06-the-sinusoidal-tetris.md

 A professional player turns off the suggestions, now enabled by default.
 If you are a savant, you can compute the [*Fourier Series Coefficients*](https://en.wikipedia.org/wiki/Fourier_series) in your head.
 Cancel that noise!

+To better understand what is happening, check out [this first article of a series]({{site.url}}/2024/04/08/from-the-circle-to-epicycles-part1).

 ---

 The game was developed using [p5js](https://p5js.org/).